xcorr2/xcorr2.github.io/_posts/2025-04-14-How-much-time-you-got.md

 # But was it a bird?
 A bird recogniser was tested on both a GPU and CPU.
 It would scrape images of birds and woodland landscapes and try to determine whether each image was a bird or landscape compared to one singular referecne image of each.
 The results were not surprising.
-The CPU took multiple minutes to train the model while the GPU took less than 30 seconds.
+The CPU took over 8 minutes to train the model while the GPU took less than 50 seconds.

 ![Alt text](../assets/CPU_time.png)

 ![Alt text](../assets/GPU_time.png)

 This wasn't the only thing that could be done to speed up processing time however.